HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 population enters the library each day at lunch to read books and magazines, work on homework, use the computers, and play one of the 50 board games and card games that are available for use in the library (A.
-Bogie, Personal communication, October 7, 2011).
+B------, Personal communication, October 7, 2011).
 There is less need to recruit patrons than in a public library, because the students are a captive audience during the school day.
 At times, the library appears to be a community center with a lot of reading materials.